-Background to Tudor Surgery
+Background to Milton House Surgery

-Tudor Surgery provides a range of primary medical services from its premises at 137 - 139 Bushey Mill Lane, Watford, Hertfordshire, WD24 7PH.
+Milton House Surgery provides a range of primary medical services from its premises at Doctors Commons Road, Berkhamsted, Hertfordshire, HP4 3BY.

-The practice serves a population of approximately 6,500 and is a teaching practice.
+The practice serves a population of approximately 9,000 and is a training practice.
 The area served is less deprived compared to England as a whole.
-The practice population is predominantly white British with some Asian and central and eastern European communities.
-The practice serves an above average population of those aged from 5 years to 9 years and 35 years to 49 years.
-There is a lower than average population of those aged from 20 years to 29 years.
+The practice population is predominantly white British.
+The practice serves an above average population of those aged from 5 to 9 years and 40 to 69 years.
+There is a considerably lower than average population of those aged from 20 to 34 years.

-The clinical team includes two male and two female GP partners, one female salaried GP, two practice nurses, one locum nurse, one healthcare assistant and a phlebotomist (specialised clinical support workers who collect blood from patients for examination).
-The team is supported by a practice manager and 11 other administration, reception and secretarial staff.
+The clinical team includes two male and four female GP partners, one female salaried GP, one nurse practitioner, two practice nurses and one healthcare assistant.
+The team is supported by a practice manager, a patient services manager and 15 other administration, reception and secretarial staff.
 The practice provides services under a General Medical Services (GMS) contract.

-Tudor Surgery is staffed with the phones lines and doors open from 8.30am to 6.30pm Monday to Friday.
-Between 1pm and 2pm the doors to the practice close but the phone lines remain open.
-There is extended opening once a week on various days from Monday to Thursday in rotation until 8pm.
-Appointments are available from approximately 9am to midday and 4pm to 6pm daily, with slight variations depending on the doctor and the nature of the appointment.
+Milton House Surgery is staffed with the phones lines and doors open from 8am to 6.30pm Monday to Friday.
+There is extended opening once a week on various days from Tuesday to Thursday in rotation until 8pm.
+There is extended opening on the first Saturday of each month from 8.30am to 11.30am for GP pre-bookable appointments.
+Appointments are available from approximately 8.30am to

+11.30am and 3.30pm to 6pm daily, with slight variations depending on the doctor and the nature of the appointment.
 An out of hours service for when the practice is closed is provided by Herts Urgent Care.